Bergamot orange: Production

-The bergamot is a citrus fruit grown mostly in Mediterannean areas.
+The bergamot is a citrus fruit grown mostly in Mediterranean areas.
 Production is on large scale in the Ionian Sea coastal areas of the province of Reggio di Calabria in Italy, to such an extent that it is a symbol of the entire city.
 Most of the bergamot production of Italy is at this short stretch of coastal land, where the climate is favorable.
 There are three different cultivars of bergamot fruits that are traditionally grown, namely Feminello, Fantastico and Castagnaro.

 Bergamot is also grown in southern France and the Ivory Coast for the essential oil, and in Antalya in southern Turkey for its marmalade.
 The fruit is not generally grown for juice consumption.
 However, in Mauritius where it is grown on a small-scale basis, it is consumed as juice by the locals.
 The fruit is also cultivated in Argentina, Brazil, North Africa, Iran and Greece.